Proverbs 11:21

 No coalition can shield the wicked from God's justice, but the righteous will ultimately be delivered.

-21 Most certainly, the evil man will not be unpunished, but the offspring of the righteous will be delivered.
+21 Be assured that the wicked will not go unpunished, but the offspring of the righteous will escape.

 No coalition can shield the wicked from God's justice, but the righteous will ultimately be delivered.